GIGA-YZ/The-RIGHT-Text/README.md

 ---

 That’s it !.
-Users get the neon dark mode, RTL alignment, and full privacy.
+Get the neon dark mode, RTL alignment, and full privacy.